rbgusrns/Linetracer/README.md

 - `flash.c` - flash memory handling
 - `VFD.c` - display output control

-The shipped `Software/main/MAKEFILE` identifies the output target as `a_ZILLIIAX` and references the TI C2000 build chain through IAR tooling and supporting libraries.
+The source was written with Source Insight as the editing environment, and the shipped `Software/main/MAKEFILE` identifies the output target as `a_ZILLIIAX` while referencing a TI C2000-oriented IAR build chain and supporting libraries.

 ---